-Most of these machines have a timer, so you can have a fresh loaf for breakfast.
+Most of these bread ovens have a timer, so you can have a fresh loaf for breakfast.

 For the scholars amongst us, the word pan is the Latin for bread.

 And panera means bakery.
-If you check out our glycemic index calculator you'll discover that 100 percent whole wheat bread does not cause an insulin rush; it's GI is low.
+If you check out our glycemic index calculator you'll discover that 100 percent whole wheat bread does not cause an insulin rush in most people; it's GI is relatively low.